silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 where “&#x005c;” represents integer division (returns only integer portion, rounded down), and “mod” represents the modulo operator.

-If you examine the mapping in <a href='#table3'>Table A.3</a> carefully, you may notice that by ignoring the range constraints in the left-hand column, certain codepoints can potentially be represented in more than one way.
+If you examine the mapping in Table A.3 carefully, you may notice that by ignoring the range constraints in the left-hand column, certain codepoints can potentially be represented in more than one way.
 For example, substituting U+0041 LATIN CAPITAL LETTER A into the table gives the following possibilities:

 Codepoint|Pattern|Byte 1|Byte 2|Byte 3|Byte 4
 ---|---|---|---|---|---